 - Peter Barrow took over Lex Wallker's role as Assistant Director R&E but later moved to chairmanship of both the pest authorities and then to project leader in Iraq before a season on a project in Saudi Arabia before retiring.

 - With the formation of the Division of Land Use and Protection, Reg French, formerly head of the Soil Conservation Branch was appointed its first Chief.

 The fisheries function was transferred into the Department (Agriculture and Fisheries) in October 1975.
 At the insistence of the Public Service Board the former Department of Fisheries was split into two sections, research and licensing/enforcement.
 The unsatisfactory nature of this arrangement became more and more apparent.
 After strong representation by the Department, the Public Service Board approval was given to establish a Fisheries Division combining all elements under one functional leader.
 This led to the appointment of Ian Kirkegaard, from within the Fisheries Branch, as head of the Division.

 With the return of a Liberal Government in September 1979, the Fisheries Division was immediately excised and became once more a separate Department of Fisheries, to honour an election promise to the fishing industry.

 A Policy and Planning Unit was established under JC Potter with a small staff (Radcliffe and Gary Oborn).

 Research planning was developed under Radcliffe’s leadership.
 A Research Policy Advisory Committee (RPAC)was formed under McColl’s chairmanship with some outside scientific and industry members.
-The Extension Policy and Planning Committee (EPAC) was also formed at this time.
+An analogous Extension Policy and Planning Committee (EPAC) was also formed at this time.